 Many people with hypermobility never even know they have it as it never poses any problems.
 But for runners it could lead to chronic injury if not addressed properly through exercise and strength training.

 Truth: when I was first diagnosed with hypermobility and psoriatic arthritis back in September, I didn’t take it seriously.
 But after the research I’ve done and taking a look at my injury history, it’s like dominoes falling into place.
 It’s literally all starting to make sense.
+While I was doing some research, I wanted to know is cbd illegal in canada?
+I was talking to my friend about possible treatments to support myself with my new diagnosis.
+I thought it would be smart to understand the legal status of CBD around the world because it has been touted as a useful treatment for arthritis pain.

 As I’m still working my way through this diagnosis, I’m realizing there is still so much I don’t know.
 The more research I do, the more I’m learning, but to be completely honest there isn’t much out there.
 What I do know is this: